eakarsu/DroneScheduling/README.txt

 could not find such an order, then the drone increase time and try to find next order.
 It will iterate this until queue empty

-Based on my experiments, I was not able to get good numbers  for mor ethan 100 orders.
+Based on my experiments, I was not able to get good numbers  for more than 100 orders.
 Therefore, I have enhanced with multi-drone delivery.
 I have obtained good speedup.
 Basically, it is similar algorithm but with multiple drones.
 It is simulation and not multi-threaded.